Luke Wang: 2022–23 season: Junior international debut

-Wang partnered with Flores in June 2022.
+Coached by Drew Meekins and Natalia Mishkutenok in Colorado Springs, Colorado, Wang partnered with Flores in June 2022.
 During their first season together, they won the Cup of Colorado, placed fourth at the USA Midwestern sectionals, and went to the U.S. Figure Skating Championships, where they also finished in fourth place.
 They won their first international competition, the International Challenge Cup, during their debut season as well.

 2023–24 season: World Junior silver

 Flores and Wang competed at the Glacier Falls Summer Classic, where they placed second.
 They made their Junior Grand Prix debut at the 2023 JGP Austria, where they finished in second place.
 They also placed second at their second Junior Grand Prix assignment, the 2023 JGP Turkey, which qualified them for the Junior Grand Prix Final, where they placed fifth.

 At their second nationals, they won both the short program and free skate segments and won the gold medal by 24.47 points.
 They were selected for the World Junior team, where they won the silver medal.
 "I think our entire work we put in this season came together with this medal," said Wang.
 "It also shows how much we improved over the season."
 In an interview where they recapped their season, they said their motto is: “Liv, Laugh, Luke.”